Drag queens deliver home-cooked dinners as part of San Francisco club’s ‘Meals on Heels’ service

 “Meals on Heels” was supposed to be a one-time deal, a fun way to give a few of the club’s regular performers who have been out of work since March the chance to earn money.
 When word got out about the drag on-demand service, so many people called the club asking about when they could request a performance that Drollinger made it a weekly offering.

 Drollinger contacted his good friend and fellow actor and director Cindy Goldfield.
-Feeling useless after the shows she lined up for the summer were canceled, and after buying way too many groceries on a frenzied trip to Costco, Goldstein started a food preparation and delivery service in April with her partner, chef Willi Nordby, called Martha Avenue Home Cooked Meals.
+Feeling useless after the shows she lined up for the summer were canceled, and after buying way too many groceries on a frenzied trip to Costco, Goldfield started a food preparation and delivery service in April with her partner, chef Willi Nordby, called Martha Avenue Home Cooked Meals.

-“I am a person who needs to feel of use and this has given me a real sense of connection to our community and to feeling like we have a purpose,” said Goldstein, who also works as an event planner.
+“I am a person who needs to feel of use and this has given me a real sense of connection to our community and to feeling like we have a purpose,” said Goldfield, who also works as an event planner.

 Martha Avenue’s regular menu, including fresh pastas, soups and baked goods, is available three days a week.
 Unlike other takeout options, most everything comes sealed in a Mason jar so customers can prepare the food when and how they want.
-Goldstein and Nordby include a list of helpful serving instructions, with recommendations ranging in difficulty level from basic to pro.
+Goldfield and Nordby include a list of helpful serving instructions, with recommendations ranging in difficulty level from basic to pro.

 The project has given Nordby, who left his position as the executive chef at Restaurant Picco in nearby Larkspur and was in the midst of figuring out his next culinary adventure when the pandemic hit, the opportunity to experiment with new types of cooking.
-The special “Meals on Heels” menu he and Goldstein created for Drollinger on Fridays has featured everything from Southern barbecue and Provençal cuisine, to Mediterranean-influenced and Pan-Asian items.
+The special “Meals on Heels” menu he and Goldfield created for Drollinger on Fridays has featured everything from Southern barbecue and Provençal cuisine, to Mediterranean-influenced and Pan-Asian items.

 “What it’s about is eating good food, so people have something that feels comfortable and grounded in the middle of what’s turned out to go from a ‘simple’ pandemic to a whole s---storm of everything,” Nordby said, referencing the wildfires that have ravaged Northern California this month.
 “I think having fresh pasta and ragu gives people a little hope.
 It gives me hope making it, anyway."